Move More @ Home

 • The Chartered Society of Physiotherapy have 6 simple exercises to help people stay strong, improve mental health and prevent falling.

-• Charity websites are also a great source of physical activity information and advice for your specific health conditions, many also have exercise videos including British Heart Foundation, Versus Arthritis, MS Society, Parkinson’s UK, Diabetes UK.
+• Charity websites are also a great source of physical activity information and advice for your specific health conditions.
+Many also have exercise videos including British Heart Foundation, Versus Arthritis, MS Society, Parkinson’s UK, Diabetes UK, Stroke Association.

 • Let’s Move for surgery provides tailor-made, follow-along exercise routines for hip, shoulder and knee replacement, as well as full body workouts to help you maintain overall fitness (from Versus Arthritis).

-• Every Body Moves developed by ParalympicsGB is a new way to discover inclusive local opportunities to become more active and includes online activities and home workouts.
+• Every Body Moves developed by ParalympicsGB is a new way to discover inclusive local opportunities to become more active.
+It includes online activities and home workouts.

 • British Blind Sport provides audio workouts, both live and on demand, for people with visual impairments – including audio transcripts.